Zac Farro: Equipment

-Farro has went through multitude of different drum and cymbal endorsements throughout his career, with Promark sticks and Remo drum heads being consistent parts of his set.
+Farro went through a multitude of different drum and cymbal endorsements throughout his career, with Drum Workshop hardware and pedals,Promark sticks and Remo drum heads being consistent parts of his set.
 Farro used and was endorsed by custom drum company Truth Drums paired with Meinl cymbals, until his departure from the group in 2010.
 When Farro rejoined the group in 2017, he used and endorsed drums by Gretsch paired with Zildjian cymbals.

 In October 2022, Farro was spotted using a yellow Vistalite kit from drum company Ludwig paired with Istanbul Agop cymbals.
-Endorsements for both companies were later announced a month later.
+Endorsements for both companies were announced a month later.